Welcome to Samantha Sweet Glassblowing

 This unique blend of elements creates a truly inspiring atmosphere, making my workspace a sanctuary for both artistic expression and relaxation.
 If you are interested in to exploring the world of glassmaking, my studio offers a warm and welcoming environment for all.

-I fell in love with hot glass during a taster session on my BA hons course.
-Fiery and literally too hot to handle, I was determined to still be in the room by the end of the day when the queue of hopefuls had dwindled from 20 to 4.
+I fell head over heels for hot glass during a taster session on my BA Hons course.
+The intense heat and the fiery dance of molten glass captured my heart and I was determined to persevere until the end of the day, even as the queue of hopefuls dwindled from 20 to just four.

-After graduating I worked in several glass studios and attended classes at Pilchuck and Haystack in the US.
-In 2000 I did an MA at the Royal College of Art.
+After completing my undergraduate degree, I worked in several glass studios and attended classes at Pilchuck and Haystack in the US to hone my technical skills.
+In 2000, I decided to take my passion for glass to the next level by pursuing an MA at the prestigious Royal College of Art.

 Residencies: National Glass Centre, Broadfield House Glass Museum

 Collections: The Dan Klein & Alan J. Poole Private Collection of Modern Glass, Broadfield House Glass Collection

 Member of: Crafts Council Maker Directory, Design Nation, Contemporary Glass Society

 Past stockists include Fortnum & Mason, Heals, Conran Shop, Liberty and Selfridges.